semrush/intergalactic/website/docs/get-started-guide/dev-starter-guide/dev-starter-guide.md

 @## Basic moments

-We have developed a design system so that it is as flexible and easy to use as possible.
-Therefore, it has some features, which I will discuss below.
+We have developed the design system with flexibility and ease of use in mind.
+Therefore, it has some features, which will be described below.

 ### Free template

-Components often consist of a complex html structure.
+Components often consist of a complex HTML structure.
 We provide free template.
 This means that you are templating the internals of the components from the design system.

 For example:

 ```jsx